inanna-malick/akka-streams-example/README.md

 <img src="img/mugatu_streams.png" alt="alt text">

-**Assertion**: A large fraction of today's tech industry can be described as some combination of sending, transforming and consuming streams of data.
+**Assertion**: A large part of today's tech industry can be described as some combination of sending, transforming and consuming streams of data.
 A few quick examples:
 - Streaming audio and video are quickly replacing legacy media delivery systems like video rental and broadcast TV.
   + Netflix alone has been measured using 35% percent of the US's downstream internet bandwidth during peak hours.
 - A significant fraction of startups and established companies produce, transform or consume streams of market data, analytics data, log events, tweets, or data from networked sensors.
 - Big data, the buzzword of our times, largely boils down to sequences of map & reduce steps, which can easily be expressed as transformations and combinations of streams of data.
   + Writing jobs as stream processing pipelines adds flexibility.
-For example, Twitter uses a library called Summingbird to transform high-level stream processing steps into either real-time data processing topologies using Storm or batch-processing jobs using Hadoop.
+For example, Twitter uses a library called Summingbird to transform high-level stream processing steps into either real-time stream processing graphs using Storm or batch-processing jobs using Hadoop.
 - And speaking of the Internet:
   + TCP itself is just a way of sending ordered streams of packets between hosts
   + UDP is another way to send streams of data, without TCP's ordering or delivery guarantees